api-platform/api-platform/README.md

 It means that you can:

 * Use **thousands of Symfony bundles and React components** with API Platform.
-* Integrate API Platform in **any existing Symfony, React or Vue application**.
+* Integrate API Platform in **any existing Symfony, React, or Vue application**.
-* Reuse **all your Symfony and JavaScript skills**, benefit of the incredible amount of documentation available.
+* Reuse **all your Symfony and JavaScript skills**, and benefit from the incredible amount of documentation available.
 * Enjoy the popular [Doctrine ORM](https://www.doctrine-project.org/projects/orm.html) (used by default, but fully optional: you can use the data provider you want, including but not limited to MongoDB and Elasticsearch)